-Getting the Working Permit in Vietnam to legally teach English is not as difficult as in countries where allowing foreigners to work is a taboo, as I tell you in this video.
+Getting the Working Permit in Vietnam to legally teach English is not as difficult as in countries where foreigners are forbidden to work.

-As promised there, I paste then the list of documents required to apply for a Working Permit in Vietnam :
+As promised in this video, where I explain some reasons to work as English teacher in Vietnam, here is the list of documents required for a Working Permit in Vietnam :

-- A Business Visa with the company that is offering the job.
-For this visa, the company must do the invitation letter and send it to you, because you will need to show it in the airport, once you arrive in Vietnam.
+… with the company that is offering the job.
+For this visa, the company must do the invitation letter and send it to you before arriving in Vietnam, because you will need to show it in the airport, once you get to Vietnamese land.

-- A Criminal or Police Check Record, made in your country or your Embassy.
-This shows that you haven´t committed any crime.
+… made in your country or Embassy.
+This shows that you haven’t committed any crime.
 In my case, as Colombian, I did it online and legalized it in the Embassy in Hanoi.

-- An English teaching certificate that can be TEFL, TESOL, CELTA… It is not always complimentary if you have studied a Major in English, or you are a native speaker and did a Bachelor’s in something related to Teaching (please confirm this subject, as some companies have different standards).
+It can be TEFL, TESOL, CELTA… It’s not always complimentary, anyway, if you have studied a Major in English, or you are a native speaker and did a Bachelor’s in something related to Teaching (please confirm this subject, as some companies have different standards).